PaulLeCam/react-leaflet/docs/components.md

 they would get updated if you change them afterwards.

-ℹ️ You can directly access the Leaflet element created by a component using `this.leafletElement` in this component.
-This leaflet element is usually created in `componentWillMount()`, except for the `Map` component where it can only be created after the `<div>` container is rendered.
+ℹ️ You can directly access the Leaflet element created by a component using `this.leafletElement` in the component.
+This leaflet element is usually created in `componentWillMount()` and therefore accessible in `componentDirMount()`, except for the `Map` component where it can only be created after the `<div>` container is rendered.\
+You can check out the [event handling example](https://github.com/PaulLeCam/react-leaflet/blob/master/example/components/events.js) to see how to interact with methods exposed by the Leaflet element.

 * [Base components](#base-components)
   * [MapComponent](#mapcomponent)